maycolsaenz/QuickGlance/README.md

 - Download QuickGlance v1.0 here [Download](https://github.com/maycolsaenz/QuickGlance/blob/main/QuickGlanceV1.0/output/QuickGlance.exe) or look it up at **/output**
 - Write information in text files and pick one of them.
 - Vocabulary text files available for testing out.
+- Set the slide bar value from 5 s to 30 s.
+This is the timespan every line will be shown.

 The Python 3.x code is available in the main branch.